surifirstpin/biplus_documentation/DatabaseConnection.md

 ## Test and Save Connection

-**4. Test Connection** Check if the entered information is running accurately.
+**4. Test Connection** check if the entered information is running accurately.

 **5. Add Connection** establish and save the connection.